drawsmcgraw/satchel/docs/digitalocean-salt-cloud-map-files.md

 <!-- Please use complete file names throughout the tutorial. -->

-Place the following into that file:
+Place the following into that file.
+No modification is needed:

 ````
 ### /srv/salt/nginx/rproxy.sls ###